military bases in kentucky

 Military Bases in Kentucky

-Kentucky has just 5 military bases, 4 for the Army and 1 for the Air Force.
+Kentucky has just 5 military bases or installations, 4 for the Army and 1 for the Air Force.

 Though there aren’t many bases and the different branches are not yet represented in this state, the bases that do exist perform important tasks.

-The bases in Kentucky host some of the most essential trainings, and they are home to equally important units, such as armor and air assault teams.
+The bases in Kentucky host some of the most essential training, and they are home to equally important units, such as armor and air assault teams.

-Below, you’ll find a brief rundown on each of the four military bases in Kentucky.
+Below, you’ll find a brief rundown of each of the military bases in Kentucky.

 Follow the links to the official websites if you’d like to gain a deeper understanding of a specific base.